heinrichkortsch/dti_workshop_2025/README.md

 # Microcontroller Workshop Web Resource

 This repository hosts an educational website that provides easily accessible information assisting students in the creation of technology-mediated experiences.
-It is used in the context of a one-day workshop and serves as the go-to resource for the duration of the workshop and beyond.
+It is used in the context of a two-day workshop and serves as the go-to resource for the duration of the workshop and beyond.

 It relies on the following hardware resources: